slhck/ffmpeg-normalize/README.md

 - `-koa, --keep-original-audio`: Copy original, non-normalized audio streams to output file

+- `-prf PRE_FILTER, --pre-filter PRE_FILTER`: Add an audio filter chain before applying normalization.

+    Multiple filters can be specified by comma-separating them.

+    For EBU, the filter will be applied during the second pass.

+- `-pof POST_FILTER, --post-filter POST_FILTER`: Add an audio filter chain after applying normalization.

+    Multiple filters can be specified by comma-separating them.

+    For EBU, the filter will be applied during the second pass.

 ### Other Encoding Options

 - `-vn, --video-disable`: Do not write video streams to output